Skip to content

 Why a new layout?

 In Part 1 you built a column layout.
-We could modify it to add configurability, but master-stack is different enough that starting fresh is cleaner.
+We could modify it to add configurability, but main-stack is different enough that starting fresh is cleaner.
 The concepts transfer directly: same protocol, same params, same return type.

 Think of Part 1 as learning the mechanics.
 Part 2 uses those mechanics to build something more sophisticated.